vrrdnt/vrrdnt.co/content/about/_index.md

 👋🏻 welcome to my website!

-i’m a cable dawg in the US Air Force and i love computers.
+i’m a cable dawg in the US Air Force. previously, i’ve worked in IT, system administration, and a bunch of warehouses.

-i’m using this site to write articles explaining different aspects of the things i do with them.
+i’m using this site to write articles explaining different aspects of the things i do with computers.

 you can reach out me to me at [will.arctic@gmail.com](mailto:will.arctic@gmail.com).